Jump to topic

 You may be charged separately for an x-ray or the dental crown needed to complete the entire dental procedure.

-The average price of root canals varies by region and individual dental offices.
+The average root canal cost varies by region and individual dental offices.

 Most dental plans will cover at least some part of your root canal.
 The extent of coverage depends on your specific insurance plan.